Skip to Content

 • 2 cups fresh or frozen blueberries.
 A triple berry mix of blueberries is also delicious.
 We like to use the frozen berry bag available at Costco.

-How to Make this Sweet Treat
+How to Make Sourdough Crumb Cake

 Preheat the oven to 350°F. Grease a 9″ square pan.
 I’ve also made this in an 11″ pie plate.
 My husband prefers the cake to berry to topping ratio in the slightly larger pan, but it’s round.
 You might also want to try the 11″ pie plate.

-Pro tip: I like to use butter wrappers for greasing.
+I like to use butter wrappers for greasing.
 I store them in my fridge and pull them out as needed.

 make the crumb cake batter (1)